jrekier/minimal-mistakes/_posts/2016-06-06-decimalpoint.md

 $$1=0.99999999\cdots~,$$

 with the series of $9$s repeated ad infinitum.
 There are many ways to prove the identity.
-Here is my attempt at it.
+Here is one.

-The right-hand side of the above can be written:
+The right-hand side can be written:

 \begin{equation}
 9 \sum_{n=1}^{\infty} 10^{-n}~.